izdultimate111/weatherapp/README.md

 ## Overview

-### Creating An Asynchronous Web App That Uses Web Api And User Data To Dynamically Update The Ui For A Weather Journal App.
+### Creating An Asynchronous Web App which Uses Web Api And User Data To Dynamically Update The Ui For A Weather Journal App.

 ## Instructions